marcin-lawrowski/wise-chat/readme.txt

 = 2.6.1 =
 * Changed default settings to reflect richer interface
 * Option to reset all settings to default
+* Fixed: text color by roles when username is linked

 = 2.6 =
 * A new theme: "Air Flow"